ssciwr/sustainable_development_course/unit1/README.md

 Now we move on to GitHub.
 Create a [GitHub account](https://github.com/) and work through the [GitHub learning lab](https://lab.github.com/githubtraining/introduction-to-github).
 Please send me your GitHub username.

 # 4. Live lesson
-We will meet on Tuesday, March 10th at 10:00 AM - 1:00 PM for the live lesson.
+We will meet on Tuesday, February 28th at 10:00 AM - 1:00 PM for the live lesson.
 You should have gotten a link via email.

 During the lesson, we will use [nbstripout](https://github.com/kynan/nbstripout) in conjunction with the [pre-commit package](https://pre-commit.com/).